api3dao/airnode/packages/validator/docs/basics.md

 # Basics

+## Terminology

+In the whole documentation unified terminology will be used, here is the definition of some important keywords:

+- **specification** - json structure, that will be checked for compliance with well-defined format
+- **template** - json structure, which defines format of valid specification
+- **parameter** - combination of key and value assigned to it, located somewhere in the json structure
+- **parameter path** - string of keys separated with `.`, contains all keys needed to access a parameter in the json structure from the most outer one to key of the parameter itself
+- other json related keywords like **json structure**, **key**, **object**, **array**, etc...
+Will stick to the standard [JSON terminology](https://www.json.org/json-en.html)

+---

-Most basic validator template can simply include names of all required parameters, which will result in validator accepting any specification that has exactly these parameters with any values.
+Most basic validator template can simply include keys of all required parameters, which will result in validator accepting any specification that has exactly these keys with any values.
+As validator does not take order of the parameters into consideration, parameters in the specification can be in any order, and it won't change output of the validator.

 ### Template
 ```json